Skip to content

 squarespace-homepage

 Squarespace is more known as an excellent platform for sharing an artistic portfolio rather than hosting your business operation.
 And that remains true: Squarespace is not an ideal platform for small business owners.
-However, Squarespace excels as an eCommerce platform for individual creatives offering digital products or services.
+However, Squarespace excels as an ecommerce platform for individual creatives offering digital products or services.

 A visuals-first platform, it's easy to create a beautiful, aesthetically pleasing site using Squarespace.
 With great designs, templates, and customization options, Squarespace sites stand out because of their excellent visuals and design.
-And for individuals setting up a simple, small eCommerce operation, Squarespace provides plenty, with support for sales, payment processing, services, subscriptions, and appointment scheduling.
+And for individuals setting up a simple, small ecommerce operation, Squarespace provides plenty, with support for sales, payment processing, services, subscriptions, and appointment scheduling.

 But, if you are a business owner, or plan on scaling past the individual level, Squarespace starts showing its limitations rather quickly.